 In April, CNN got in touch to ask if Musgrove Willows would like to feature in an episode of their ‘Call to Earth‘ series which was focusing on sustainable burials.
-Turnaround times were short.
-Filming was scheduled for the following week and the episode would air the week after that!
+Turnaround times were short as filming was scheduled for the following week.
+The episode would then air the week after that!

 As a willow farmer and weaver of willow coffins, we have long championed the benefits of using eco-friendly and sustainable coffin materials.
 Willow coffins are a great biodegradable choice and ours are 100% plastic free.
 Choose wooden toggles (rather than screws) to close the lid and every piece of the coffin will naturally decompose.
 Approved by the FFMA, they are suitable for burial, cremation and any woodland/green burial site.
 Perfect for sustainable burials.

 How the advancements in technology have changed filming methods.
 One person (the talented Ed Scott-Clarke) came to our farm to film, photograph and record.
 It was certainly a busy few hours for all of us.
 Ed was shown our willow fields and how boiling and steaming can radically alter the appearance of willow rods.
 (No fossil fuels are used in the boiling process.)
 Indeed, a boiler has stood on our farm since Arthur ‘Sam’ Musgrove started cutting sticks for furniture back in the 1920s!

 Next, it was off to the stripping shed (perhaps not as exciting as it sounds) to see how removing the bark can produce stunning white willow rods.
 It’s a task that up until recently was done by hand.
 Willow rods used to be pulled through a metal brake to remove the bark.
 Specialist machinery has been bought and adapted to enable the huge quantities of willow grown on our farm to be processed more efficiently.